 The domination of people over people, or from people over nature, is not being propelled by society itself but by politicians, large enterprises and our bosses, who all are trying to gain or maintain economic and political power.
 This domination is supported by mechanisms like patriarchy, racism and classism that get internalized and reproduced by society.
 To free ourselves from this means also freeing society from it – not separating from it.
 This is often exactly the strategy of the authoritarian powers when they see their power threatened: they are mobilizing one part of society against another.
 This is because when we get together, we can really do something about them.

 Our basic principles are: freedom, mutual aid, feminism, anti-racism, social ecology, class struggle, direct action, federalism and internationalism.
 In our political praxis we see a strong connection between these values and deem it essential to deal with them ethically.

-We have the opinion that we must not wait before our ideals are manifesting itself in some glorious future.
+We have the opinion that we must not wait for our ideals to manifesting themself in some glorious future.
 We want the start here and now.
-We should put our ideals into practice and experiment with them so that we gain the experience we need to the definitive break.
+We should put our ideals into practice in the here and now and experiment with them, so that we gain the experience we need to the definitive break.

 What our values exactly mean, and how we envision a libertarian future, is sketched both in our values and our program.
 This program however is also still a work in progress.
 In our online library you can find a reading list with texts that have inspired us.